-Getting a Postwar Whistle to Work As it Should
+Getting a Postwar Steam Whistle to Work As it Should

 How do you get a postwar whistle to go from Sounding Like Rattling Marbles to Sounding Like a Whistle?

 Here are some tips.
-It is a simple electrical relay and motor.
+Whistles are a simple electrical relay and motor.
 Time, wear, corrosion and over-oiling have taken their toll.

 These old whistles need voltage, so if your train is creeping along or low throttle, don't count on it whistling.
 Beyond that, they need to be in good repair.